Tamola, Mississippi

 Tamola is an unincorporated community that is located in Kemper County, in the U.S. state of Mississippi.

 History

 Tamola is a name derived from the Choctaw language, purported to mean "to scatter".
 A variant name is "Tamola Station".

-Tamola is located on the Kansas City Southern Railway.
+Tamola is located on the CPKC Railroad ex Kansas City Southern Railway.
 The station in Tamola was the first railroad station in Kemper County and was built in 1858.
 A post office operated under the name Tamola Station from 1858 to 1879 and under the name Tamola from 1903 to 1924.

 Tamola was once home to a Catholic church of the Diocese of Natchez and was served by clergy from Meridian.